sciris/atomica_apps/README.md

 docker-compose -f docker-compose.tb.local.yml up
 ```

+**Step 5:** follow the instructions on the next section ("Developing the front end") to build the front end.

 ## Developing the front end

 The front end code for `tb` and `cascade` is inside the `static/` folder in the `atomica_apps` repo.